 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are individuals who observe violence or witness the conditions that perpetuate violence.
 They are not directly involved but have the choice to intervene, speak up, or do something about it.
-The University promotes a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
+Arkansas Tech University promotes a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 You may not always know what to do even if you want to help.
+Below is a list of some ways to be an active bystander.
 In addition to reporting incidents to appropriate authorities, below are some ways in which individuals can take safe and positive steps to prevent harm and intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking against another person.